Creating content is expensive, and there is a tremendous amount of competition for attention.

 2. Analyze Your Industry’s Successful Articles In Terms Of Shares And Links

 Now that we have an overview of the competitive landscape, we can review the most successful posts about our topic.
-In Most Shared, we can look back over 5 years of data, or at the last year or six months to spot more recent trends.
+Using the Content Analyser Search, we can look back over 5 years of data, or at the last six months or year to spot more recent trends.

 By analyzing the most successful content in this way, we can explore the content that is gaining traction and generate a range of content ideas.